deanturpin/germs.dev/posts/repairs.md

 ## Servicing
 All watches are serviced, which means:
 - Dismantle
-- Clean with Renata essence
+- Clean parts with Renata essence
-- Oil jewels with 9019
+- Oil jewels with Synt-A-Lube Moebius 9010
-- Grease keyless works
+- Grease keyless works with Moebius 8300
 - Clean dial with water
 - Polywatch or replace crystal